armadaproject/armada/docs/developer.md

 #### Optional components

 ##### NATS Streaming
-Armada can be etup to use nats streaming as message queue for events.
+Armada can be set up to use NATS Streaming as message queue for events.
-To run NATS streaming for development you can use docker:
+To run NATS Streaming for development you can use docker:
 ```bash
 docker run  -p 4223:4223 -p 8223:8223 nats-streaming -p 4223 -m 8223
 ```